Brake Line Replacement Cost

 The braking system should be sealed.
 Nothing in and nothing out.
 If air gets in, it forms bubbles.
 The hygroscopic brake fluid won’t work so well as a result.

-Over time, though – especially if you’re often braking like in city driving – the stopping force will get less.
-Each time you press the pedal, the car becomes less able to stop.
+Over time, though – especially if you’re frequently braking like in city driving – the stopping force will get less.
+Each time you press the pedal, the car becomes less capable to stop.

 ABS Light Comes On